GyroSuperintelligence/CGM/docs/Findings/Analysis_Higgs.md

 **β_λ = (1/(16π²))[24λ² - 6y_t⁴ + ...] + (1/(16π²))²[corrections]**    (Equation 2)

 where y_t is the top Yukawa coupling and additional terms involve gauge couplings.

+**Technical Implementation:**
+- Beta functions include full one-loop and dominant two-loop terms following Buttazzo et al. (2013)
+- Integration uses fourth-order Runge-Kutta with adaptive geometric spacing
+- Crossing scales determined via hybrid secant-bisection refinement for sub-percent accuracy
-The evolution uses adaptive step sizing (dt ~ 0.012 to 0.02) to maintain numerical stability across the enormous energy range.
+- Evolution uses adaptive step sizing (dt ~ 0.012 to 0.02) to maintain numerical stability across the enormous energy range

 We include one-loop and two-loop terms for the quartic and top Yukawa beta functions following Buttazzo et al. For gauge couplings we include the standard one-loop terms plus dominant two-loop contributions proportional to g_i^5 and mixed g_i^3 g_j^2.
 Threshold matching at particle masses is not yet implemented.
 All couplings are treated in the MSbar scheme with GUT normalization for g1; an explicit scheme dependence study is left to future work.